tldr-pages/tldr/pages/linux/apt-get.md

 `apt-get upgrade`

-- Upgrade installed packages (like `apt-get upgrade`) including removing obsolete packages and installing additional packages to meet new package dependencies.
+- Upgrade installed packages (like "upgrade"), but remove obsolete packages and install additional packages to meet new dependencies

 `apt-get dist-upgrade`